andychase/gbajs2/README.md

 SAVE_PATH=./<local-server-save-path>/
 CLIENT_HOST=https://<your-client-location>
 ```
+* Remember to change gba-api.js to point to your servers domain
 * Simply run `docker-compose up --build` and your services will build and start

 -- (Original README below) --